An apple a day to keep aging brains sharp

 • Broccoli

-Or make your life simple, and ensure your taking in enough of those phytonutrients even when your daily diet is less than perfect by using a supplement with a superfruits powder mix.
+Or make your life simple and ensure you’re getting enough of those phytonutrients, even when your daily diet is less than perfect, by using a supplement with a superfruit powder mix.
 And of course, resveratrol supplements are readily available

 Maybe the saying should actually be “Get your phytonutrients each day to keep brain aging at bay!”